smorandi/tb/README.md

 * AngularJS / Bootstrap
 * heavily using flexbox
 * Typescript
+* everything with the keyboard can be operated
 * (transparently supports https, however, different browsers might notify the user due to a "not trusted" server cert being used)